BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

    player b need to enter 1 to target player c / 2 to target player a.

  End of the game:
-  There are 3 ways to finish a game:
+  There are 3 ways to finish a game and the result will be printed as follow:
-    1) DETECTIVE sucessfully find the CULPRIT card           - Civilians wins & Criminals loses The following will be printed:
+    1) DETECTIVE sucessfully find the CULPRIT card           - Civilians wins & Criminals loses

             The DETECTIVE found the CULPRIT.
             CIVILIAN wins
             c lose